mattchanner/ipc-hub/README.md

 IClientMessageBus clientBus = new ClientMessageBus(clientId);
 ```

-Messages send on the bus are strongly typed.
+Messages sent on the bus are strongly typed.
 Subscribing to a message of a given type can be done in the following way:

 ```cs
 class MyMessage {